 Original SCREAM stars Neve Campbell, Courtney Cox, and David Arquette are returning for the new movie along with Marley Shelton, who was introduced in SCREAM 4.
 So you know that this new SCREAM is a legacy sequel, at least in part.
 Keep in mind that, when Paramount and Spyglass announced that filming had concluded in mid-November, the returning characters were formally announced using the “with” qualifier, which is usually reserved for big stars with small roles.

-All images courtesy of Paramount and The Weinstein Company.
+All images courtesy of Paramount Pictures and The Weinstein Company.

 Colin Farrell and Brendan Gleeson Reunite for The Banshees of Inisherin

 Avengers: Secret Wars - What Are the Secret Wars, Anyway?

 Devotion: Jonathan Majors Stars as a Korean War Hero

 Allow Cinemark to get your location by enabling location services in your browser settings.